 As in past summers the Four Corners Health Department, serving Butler, Polk, Seward and York Counties, is asking for your help to check for West Nile Virus.
 The health department will begin the West Nile Virus program on June 1 by accepting dead birds for testing for the virus.
 Contact the Four Corners office by calling 402-362-2621 or toll free 877-337-3573.

-Reports of dead birds of any type will be logged, but only “CORVID” birds, such as Blue Jays, Crows and Magpies, will be picked up and tested for West Nile virus.
+Reports of dead birds of any type will be tracked, but only “CORVID” birds, such as Blue Jays, Crows and Magpies, will be picked up and tested for West Nile virus.
 Birds can only be tested if they are in good condition--have died within the last 12-24 hours, with no signs of decay, maggots, odor or rotting.

 West Nile virus is spread through the bite of a mosquito that has picked up the virus by feeding on a sick bird.
 The mosquito can then pass the virus on to humans.
 Finding the virus in birds gives public health officials an idea of the level of the virus in the area and the risk to human beings of getting the disease.